XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-specification | [trustline](#trustline) | A trustline specification that would produce this trustline in its current state. counterparty | object | Properties of the trustline from the perspective of the counterparty.
+specification | [trustline](#trustline) | A trust line specification that would produce this trust line in its current state. counterparty | object | Properties of the trustline from the perspective of the counterparty.
-*counterparty.* limit | [value](#value) | The maximum amount that the counterparty can be owed through the trustline.
+*counterparty.* limit | [value](#value) | The maximum amount that the counterparty can be owed through the trust line.
 *counterparty.* authorized | boolean | *Optional* If true, the counterparty authorizes this party to hold issuances from the counterparty.
-*counterparty.* frozen | boolean | *Optional* If true, the trustline is frozen, which means that funds can only be sent to the counterparty.
+*counterparty.* frozen | boolean | *Optional* If true, the trust line is frozen, which means that funds can only be sent directly to the counterparty.
-*counterparty.* ripplingDisabled | boolean | *Optional* If true, payments cannot ripple through this trustline. state | object | Properties of the trustline regarding it's current state that are not part of the specification.
+*counterparty.* ripplingDisabled | boolean | *Optional* If true, payments cannot ripple through this trustline. state | object | Non-settings details of the trust line's state.
-*state.* balance | [signedValue](#value) | The balance on the trustline, representing which party owes the other and by how much.
+*state.* balance | [signedValue](#value) | The balance on the trust line, representing which party owes the other and by how much.

 ### Example